leetgrind/TestingAssignment5/Readme.md

 * `GetLockState()`: Returns the current state of the lock.

 ### Java
-You are provided with a compiled JDK jar, "smartlock.jar," containing an obfuscated implementation of a smart lock system.
+You are provided with a compiled JDK jar, "lock.jar," containing an obfuscated implementation of a smart lock system.
 The system provides the following public methods:

 * `reset()`: Resets the lock to its initial state.
 * `enterCode(string code)`: Attempts to unlock the lock with the provided code.